shahnawazshahin/steam-using-gamescope-guide/README.md

 That said, such tweaks can affect compatibility when running games.
 Keeping things as simple and vanilla as possible seems to be the most compatible way of launching games from Steam.

-#### Setting up a new session in SDDM
+#### Setting up a new session in the display manager

-Adding a session entry to SDDM will allow Steam to launch using Gamescope in SteamOS mode directly without the need of a separate window manager.
+Adding a session entry to the display manager (e.g., SDDM, GDM) will allow Steam to launch using Gamescope in SteamOS mode directly without the need of a separate window manager.

 Once it is running you can navigate through Steam using the keyboard or a controller.
 Using the `Esc` key on your keyboard or the guide button on the controller (e.g. Xbox button, PS button, Steam button, Stadia button, etc.) will open the Steam menu.